-Should behaviour still not improve, On-Call will be sent through the Arbor system and the student will be removed from that lesson by a senior teacher.
-The teacher responsible sending On Call will record the detail of the incident on a Serious Incident Form and refer the matter to his/her Head of Year.
-The teacher will also ring the students' parents to inform them about the incident.
+Should behaviour still not improve, On-Call will be sent through the Arbor system and the student will be removed from that lesson by a member of the pastoral team or SLT.
+The teacher will also ring the students' parents to inform them about the incident as soon as possible.